-SECTION PAGE LIMIT DESCRIPTION Text 2 pages max Applicants may respond to one or more reviewer comments or supplement their Full Application.
-Optional 1 page max Applicants may use this page however they wish; text, graphs, charts, or other data to respond to reviewer comments or supplement their Full Application are acceptable.
+SECTION PAGE LIMIT DESCRIPTION Text 2 pages max Applicants may respond to one or more reviewer comments.
+Applicant Replies to Reviewer Comments are limited to clarifying aspects of the application and correcting misunderstandings.
+The reply may not be used to modify or materially change the submitted application.
+Optional 1 page max Applicants may use this page however they wish; text, graphs, charts, or other data to respond to reviewer comments.
+Applicant Replies to Reviewer Comments are limited to clarifying aspects of the application and correcting misunderstandings.
+The reply may not be used to modify or materially change the submitted application.